umn-asr/iron_fixture_extractor/README.md

 # About

-When factories don't work, manual fixture generation is cumbersome and brittle, bust out the Iron Fixture Extractor!
+When object factories don't work because your data is too complex and creating manual fixtures is cumbersome and brittle: Iron Fixture Extractor.

                        `###
                         ,#